 'Tour Du Mont Blanc' - September 6th to 22nd 1997 - Ramblers Holidays.

 Roy Rae (party leader), Aileen Somerset, Barbara, Mary, Margaret, Roger Eastwood, Roy Walker, John Marshall, Eddy and Murial Gee.

 Saturday 6th Sept - Drive to Manchester Airport, check in at about 9.30 am.
 Watch the funeral of Lady Diana in airport lounge.
 Have a 2 minute silence on the plane.
-Catch a train from Geneve airport direct to Martingy.
+Catch a train from Geneve airport direct to Martigny.
 Good views of Lake Geneva.
-Get a taxi up from Martingy up to Col de la Forclaz.
-I have a terrible headache and take a couple of Neurofen with my first beer.
+Get a taxi up from Martigny up to Col de la Forclaz.
+I have a terrible headache and take a couple of Nurofen with my first beer.
 Good meal of chicken and chips with lots of seconds.

 Sunday 7th - Col du La Forclaz to Campex

 I sleep extremely well and a few people complain about my snoring.
 Wake to a beautiful view from the window down to Martigny.
 Breakfast at 7.30pm and set off at 8.30 p.m.
 Walk along simple county paths to start with.
 We get a little drizzle during the first hour.
 Roger and Mary shoot off into the lead.
 Arrive at about 2.30 p.m. and go straight to the bar for some large beers.
 Meet some Brits in the bar who are doing the tour.
 After a few drinks go for a walk round the lake with Roy Walker, Barbara and Roger.
 Stay at the Hotel du Plen Air in the attic.